 - The application process begins when a vacancy occurs due to term expiration, resignation, removal or death of a member. - The application period will normally run for a period of four weeks from the date the vacancy occurs.
 If there is more than one concurrent vacancy in a Commission, the application period may be extended.
-Applications are available from the City Clerk's office and on the City's website. - The City Clerk shall notify members whose terms are about to expire whether or not they would be eligible for reappointment.
+Applications are available from the city clerk's office and on the City's website. - The city clerk shall notify members whose terms are about to expire whether or not they would be eligible for reappointment.
 If reappointment is sought, an updated application will be required. - Applicants are required to complete and return the application form for each commission/committee they desire to serve on, along with any additional information they would like to transmit, by the established deadline.
-Applications sent by email are accepted; however, the form submitted must be signed. - After the deadline of receipt of applications, the City Clerk shall schedule the matter at the next available regular City Council meeting.
+Applications sent by email are accepted. - After the deadline of receipt of applications, the city clerk shall schedule the matter at the next available regular City Council meeting.
 All applications received will be submitted and made a part of the City Council agenda packet for their review and consideration.
-If there are no applications received by the deadline, the City Clerk will extend the application period for an indefinite period of time until sufficient applications are received. - Upon review of the applications received, the City Council reserves the right to schedule or waive interviews, or to extend the application process in the event insufficient applications are received.
-In either case, the City Clerk will provide notification to the applicants of the decision of the City Council. - If an interview is requested, the date and time will be designated by the City Council.
-Interviews are open to the public. - The selection/appointment process by the City Council shall be conducted open to the public.
-Nominations will be made and a vote will be called for each nomination.
-Applicants receiving the highest number of affirmative votes from a majority of the City Council present shall be appointed. - Following a City Council appointment, the City Clerk shall notify successful and unsuccessful applicants accordingly, in writing.
+If there are no applications received by the deadline, the city clerk will extend the application period for an indefinite period of time until sufficient applications are received. - Upon review of the applications received, the City Council reserves the right to schedule or waive interviews, or to extend the application process in the event insufficient applications are received.
+In either case, the city clerk will provide notification to the applicants of the decision of the City Council. - If an interview is requested, the date and time will be designated by the City Council.
+Interviews are open to the public. - The selection/appointment process by the City Council shall be conducted at a City Council meeting.
+The city clerk will ask each City Councilmember for their nominations; the number of nominations is limited to the number of vacancies.
+The candidate that receives a majority of nominations will be appointed.
+If there is a tie, multiple rounds of voting will occur. - Following a City Council appointment, the city clerk shall notify successful and unsuccessful applicants accordingly, in writing.
 Appointees will receive copies of the City's Non-Discrimination and Sexual Harassment policies, and disclosure statements for those members who are required to file under State law as designated in the City's Conflict of Interest Code.
-Copies of the notification will also be distributed to support staff and the commission/committee chair. - An orientation will be scheduled by the City Clerk following an appointment (but before taking office) and a copy of this policy document will be provided at that time.
+Copies of the notification will also be distributed to support staff and the commission/committee chair. - An orientation will be scheduled by the city clerk following an appointment (but before taking office) and a copy of this policy document will be provided at that time.